Menopause and HIV

 • Do some aerobic, or cardiovascular, activity for 30 minutes five times a week (e.g., brisk walking) to prevent cardiovascular disease

-• Include muscle-strengthening activity two times a week to prevent bone loss (for more information, see our fact sheet on physical activity)
+• Include muscle-strengthening activity two times a week to prevent bone loss (for more information, see our fact sheet on Physical Activity, Exercise, and HIV)

 • Have a mammogram (breast x-ray) every one or two years (experts differ on how often women should get a screening mammogram; talk with your health care provider to make the right choice for you)